 Sub CopyWord() Selection.Words(1).Copy End Sub

-Note The items in the Paragraphs and Sections collections are singular forms of the collection, specifically Paragraph objects and Section objects, rather than Range objects.
-In fact, most collections in the Word object model have singular form objects with which you can work.
-However, the Range property (which returns a Range object) is available from both the Paragraph object and the Section object, and from most other objects that are children of collections.
+Note The items in the Paragraphs and Sections collections are singular forms of the collection rather than Range objects.
+However, the Range property (which returns a Range object) is available from both the Paragraph and Section objects.
 For example, the following instruction copies the first paragraph in the active document to the Clipboard.

 Sub CopyParagraph() ActiveDocument.Paragraphs(1).Range.Copy End Sub

 All of the document element properties in the preceding table are available from the Document, Selection, and Range objects.
 The following examples demonstrate how you can drill down to these properties from Document , Selection , and Range objects.

 The following example sets the case of the first word in the active document.